Module dalpy.arrays

 Raises

-An integer specifying the length of the Array.
+num_rows- An integer specifying the number of rows this

 Raises